-The Tap Water in Many Parts of the United States May Be Hazardous to One’s Health
+Tap Water in Many Parts of the US May Be Hazardous

 This article tries to prove that the quality of America’s drinking water is not good and that it seems to be getting worse every day.
 In addition to America’s need for improved roads, bridges and dams, a great deal needs to be done to repair aging water treatment facilities and to eliminate sources of water pollution.
 America’s drinking water is being poisoned by industrial chemicals, sewage, chemical fertilizers, and animal waste.
 It is also being negatively impacted by natural elements such as arsenic and lead.
 In addition to improving the quality of water, pollution assessment methods need to be improved so that actual levels of pollution can be accurately ascertained.
 People also need to know for certain what levels of pollution are considered to be toxic.

 Half of America’s Water May Be Polluted

 In a March 2022 article in the “Changing America” feature on the website The Hill.com, a report by the Environmental Integrity Project (EIP, an organization founded by former EPA attorneys) states that 50 per cent of the water in the US is too polluted for swimming, fishing or drinking.
 The report found that the results of water quality tests in all 50 states revealed an alarming amount of pollution in over 700,000 miles of rivers, streams, lakes and estuaries.

 Some states have worse water pollution than others.
 Indiana, Oregon and South Carolina have some of the dirtiest water in the country, while Florida ranks #1 for having the most acres of polluted water in lakes; and California ranks #1 for miles of polluted rivers and streams.